-Software is a complex and ever evolving domain.
-As software developers, this means that, in order to stay on top of changes in the field, we need to be learning all the time.
-Certainly we owe it to our employers and clients to ensure that we’re keeping our skills sharp and up to date, but it’s also safe to assume that most of us enjoy this process of learning—it’s probably part of what attracted us to the field in the first place.
+In order to stay on top of changes in the field, software developers need to be learning all the time.
+Certainly we owe it to our employers and clients to ensure that we’re keeping our skills sharp and up to date, but it’s also safe to assume that most of us enjoy this process of learning — it’s probably part of what attracted us to the field in the first place.

 But our time is limited.
 We owe it to ourselves to ensure that the time we devote to developing new skills is spent as effectively and efficiently as possible.
 And yet most of us spend very little time or thought on how we might become more effective learners.
 From an early age we come to view learning as an essentially output-driven process: I wasn’t able to perform some task, I spent some time learning about it, and now I can.
 The middle stage—the actual learning—remains fuzzily defined at best.